18 credit hours of course work, distributed as follows:

 - ANTH 2342, Biology of Inequality

-2. CONCENTRATION – Three courses (9 hours) in one of the concentrations areas:
+2. CONCENTRATION – Three courses (9 hours) not used to satisfy the core course of elective requirements in one of the concentrations areas:

 - Global health: emphasizes social and political determinants of global health disparities, history of global public health concepts and practices, relationship between culture and health, various health systems.